Patricio Mawete

 Patricio Mawete, born in Kwaza Norte Province in Angola, 1977.
 He was trained in the Academy of Fine Arts in D.R.
 Congo and subsequently did apprenticeships in painting and sculpting at Atelier Etona and ceramics at Atelier Domingos Tekassala before setting up his own Atelier Mawete in Luanda, where he also worked to curate and revive plastic arts in his country and the rest of the African continent, betting for young talented artists.

-Mawete is a great colorist and masters a variety of styles, from realistic to abstract, expressionist to cubistic, but mostly semi-abstract with some figurative elements in it.
-His more abstract paintings seem often futuristic, technical constructs full of symbolism with a lot of movement.
+Mawete was a great colorist and masters a variety of styles, from realistic to abstract, expressionist to cubistic, but mostly semi-abstract with some figurative elements in it.
+His more abstract paintings often seem futuristic, technical constructs full of symbolism with a lot of movement.

-His first solo exhibition took place in 2001, called “The Power of Color”, since then, he has been exhibiting regularly in Angola and abroad.
+His first solo exhibition took place in 2001, called “The Power of Color”, after which he exhibited regularly in Angola and abroad.
 In 2006, his exhibition “Substracionismo” took place in Luanda, which formed the basis of his style and philosophy.
-He has been working on the conceptualization of the fundamental ideas of this term ever since and its influence can also be seen in his later work.

 Some say that “Substracionism” is the philosophy that brings one back to the space where the environment has assumed the essence of human life, where the laws of nature continue to illuminate our senses in face of everything around us.